hanskorg/yar-client-rust/README.md

 ### yar_client::Builder::set_opt(&str) -> Builder;
   use `yar_client::Build` build a new client,need call `*yar_client::Builder::set_url()*`,
   and can call `*set_opt()*` set up some options, this is the list of options:
- - [x] YAR_OPT_PACKAGER :JSON ¡¢MsgPack¡¢PHP , the msg body encoding method.
+ - [x] YAR_OPT_PACKAGER :JSON Â¡Â¢MsgPackÂ¡Â¢PHP , the msg body encoding method.
     **current version only can use JSON**
  - [ ] YAR_OPT_PERSISTENT , curl lib support keep-alive
  - [x] YAR_OPT_TIMEOUT unit second , transport timeout